linto-ai/linto-stt/linto_stt/backends/kyutai/README.md

-# LinTO wrapper - Purpose of this Kyutai branch
+# LinTO-STT-Kyutai

-The `linto_stt/backends/kyutai/stt/processing` package shall provide a lightweight wrapper that exposes the standard LinTO streaming API and forwards the audio stream to a running (dockerized ?)
-Kyutai moshi-server worker server.
+Lightweight wrapper that exposes the standard LinTO streaming API and forwards audio to a running Kyutai moshi-server. **WebSocket streaming mode only** (no HTTP file transcription or Celery task mode).

+> See the [main README](../../../README.md) for the WebSocket protocol and general docs.
+> See [ENV.md](../../../ENV.md) for all environment variables.

 ## Quick start